cgchoffman/final/readme.md

 - Allow user to select a location as their location
  - maybe a onfail function in the getLocation function that alerts user to choose locations
  - once location is chosen THEN places search occurs
+- use Google search input to allow user to enter address.

 ###ISSUES